-Hawker stall Fu Ji Fried Kway Teow shutters after owner dies on March 18
+‘Served his last plate of kway teow on March 18’: Fu Ji Fried Kway Teow shutters after owner dies

 Mr Song’s secret to crispy pork lard was to fry it until it is 80 per cent cooked and almost golden brown, before adding white vinegar to get it crispy.

-In the episode, he credited the stall with allowing him to make a living, raise his children and put them through university.
+In the episode, he credited the stall with allowing him to make a living, raising his children and putting them through university.

 Despite his children asking him to retire, he wanted to carry on frying kway teow for the sake of his customers, even if on a semi-retired basis.

-In a blog post on July 18, 2017, Dr Leslie Tay, the author of food website ieatishootipost, wrote that Mr Song had inherited the stall from his mother-in-law, who operated a pushcart in Maude Road before moving into a coffee shop there.
+In a blog post on July 18, 2017, Dr Leslie Tay, author of food website ieatishootipost, wrote that Mr Song had inherited the stall from his mother-in-law, who operated a pushcart in Maude Road before moving into a coffee shop there.

 Mr Song spent almost 20 years at that coffee shop before moving to 45 Syed Alwi Road in November 2015, then to his current hawker stall in 2018.